 At Regent’s University London, all US Student loans are processed by our Finance Department.

-US citizens and eligible non-citizens might be eligible for US Direct Student Loans, and/or Private Educational loans.
-Please note that Regent's University London is not eligible to receive US Federal Grants, including Pell Grant, as we are a foreign school located overseas.
-Non-US citizens are not eligible for US Financial Aid.
+US citizens and eligible non-citizens might be eligible for Private Educational loans.
+Please note that Regent's University London is not eligible to receive Federal Student Aid (FAFSA).

 You may borrow funds based on Regent’s Cost of Attendance and not more than the limit set by the University.
 The Cost of Attendance spreadsheet is available under the Apply section of this web page to help determine the amount of funding required.

-All Master’s and Bachelor’s degree programmes validated and offered by Regent’s University London are eligible for funding (except the part-time MA in Psychotherapy & Counselling or programmes with a distance learning element).
+All Master’s and Bachelor’s degree programmes validated and offered by Regent’s University London are eligible for funding.
 This includes programmes with integrated foundation levels.
-Certificate, Diploma (non-degree) programmes, and Research Degree programmes (Doctoral) are ineligible for US Financial Aid.
+Certificate, Diploma (non-degree) programmes, and Research Degree programmes (Doctoral)

 Non-degree seeking students studying on a degree programme (Study Abroad students from other institutions) are also ineligible to receive this funding through Regent's University London.
 These students need to enquire about availability of this funding at their home institution.